JohnP105/NinjaFruit_C/README.md

-# NinjaFruit Game in C
+# NinjaFruit Game in C with SDL

-A text-based implementation of a Fruit Ninja style game built in C, focusing on OS concepts including threading, forking, and pipes.
+A Fruit Ninja style game built in C, using SDL for graphics.
+This implementation focuses on OS concepts including threading, forking, and pipes.

 ## Features

+- **SDL Graphics**: Colorful fruit and bomb objects with rotation and slicing effects
 - **Threading**: Spawns fruits in a separate thread to demonstrate thread synchronization
 - **Forking**: Uses a child process to manage power-ups
 - **Pipes**: Communication between parent and child processes for power-up events